 History

-The arcaded, timber house in Klecie dates from the mid-18th century.
-It was expanded and renovated in the next century.
-It was erected for Dawid Zimmermann, later, to the end of World War II belonged to the Wiehler family.
-In the 1950s, the building had a kindergarten, a cafe, and then a village center.
-Part of the building with a large chamber, arcades and rooms in the 1970s was taken by the state and then in 1991 by the municipality.
+The village Klecie (Klettendorf) was founded at the end of the 14th century at the latest.
+Dawid Zimmermann’s arcaded house was built there in the middle of the 18th century, and then enlarged and renovated in the next century.
+Before the end of World War II, the building belonged to the Wiehler family.
+In the 1950s, there was a kindergarten, a cafe, and then a village hall.
+Part of the building in the 1970s was taken over by the state, and then in 1991 by the Stare Pole commune.

 Architecture

-Located in the center of the village of Klecie, the arcaded house is a two-story building covered with a gable roof, built in a timber frame construction with an extension supported by nine wooden columns, connected with each other by moulded brackets creating arcades.
-In the nineteenth century, it was extended with a hallway from the west.
+Located in the center of the village of Klecie, the arcaded house was erected as a two-story building on a rectangular plan, built in a half-timbered structure, with an extension supported by nine timber columns, connected with each other by moulded brackets forming arcades.
+The whole was covered with a gable roof, extended after about a hundred years, when the house was extended on the west side to the form of a quadrilateral similar to a square

 Current state